19 Winter Walks on Long Island for Families

 1. Garvies Point Preserve — Glen Cove

 Take in the natural shoreline, meadow, and woodland environments at this 62-acre North Shore preserve.
 Marvel at the trees, shrubs, vines, and wildflowers until you reach the high cliffs.
 In addition to nearly 150 bird species, the preserve is home to woodchucks, opossums, and raccoons that can occasionally be seen along the meadow's edge.
 Grab a map and check out which trail is best for your family, as all are cleared and marked for visitors.
-If you visit in warmer months, don't forget to visit the butterfly garden near the front entrance.
-Tip: They're attracted to colorful clothing!
 Pop into the on-site museum, which illustrates the cultural and natural history of Long Island's North Shore through interactive exhibits and dioramas depicting the daily life of the Native Americans who lived here.
-The museum is also a research facility, and there is a large-scale model of archeological excavations from the area.
+The museum is also a research facility, and there is a large-scale model of archaeological excavations from the area.

 2. Sands Point Preserve — Sands Point

 Sands Point Preserve is home to six trails ripe for strolling, hiking, jogging, and exploring at a sprawling Gold Coast estate turned public sanctuary.
-Hop on the 1/4-mile-long Dino Trail located just across a drawbridge.
+Hop on the quarter-mile Dino Trail located just across a drawbridge.
 Complete with two agility stations and a picnic area, this is a perfect trail for little striders.
 A rugged-wheel stroller could also make the trek.
-Climb on the two stationary dinos and explore bountiful nature on this clear trail.
-There are five other looping trails on the property, and pooches are welcome here.
+There are five other looping trails on the property, and leashed pooches are welcome here.
+The Woodland Playground boasts a 75-foot zip line, a swing set, a four-seat rocker, spinners, a tether ball, and a huge geodesic dome climber.
+This area is also home to the quail coop, which serves as a natural and effective form of pest management.

 3. Bailey Arboretum — Locust Valley